Barugo: History

 Today Barugo nestles along the coast of Carigara Bay.
 But the original settlement of Barugo was way upstream by the banks of the Himanglos River, which during the time of the conquistadores was called Barugo River.

 It is highly probable that the first Barugo settlement was in the place which is now known as Nasunogan, meaning a place burned down.
 This assumption is born by the fact that the old Spanish road leading to the towns of Tunga and Jaro starts at this place and the ruins of an old Spanish stone church is found there.
 This assumption is also corroborated, firstly, by the writings of Fr.
 Chirino wherein he described their travels by foot to Barugo and of a settlement by "la orilla," meaning by the bank of a river and by the mouth of the river.
 Secondly, the story of Fr.
 Mateo Sanchez, regarding their attempt to reach a seriously sick man, tells of their travel from the town of Barugo by "a small boat in which we sailed to seek our sick man, who was living in horon, far from the town and near the coast."

 From Nasunogan, after the old settlement was burned, the people moved to another place which is now called Binongto-an, meaning a place abandoned as a town, now a sitio of Barangay Pikas.
 The settlers did not stay there long and moved eventually to the present site of the town.
 This conclusion stems from the fact that lasting structures can be found in Binongto-an.

-(Excerpts from the research Barugo - Its Fabled History, conducted by a prominent Barugon-on, then Joel Villasin Aruta; excerpts edited and embellished by JC Himanglos.)
+(Excerpts from the research, Barugo - Its Fabled History, by a prominent Barugon-on, the late Joel Villasin Aruta; excerpts edited by JC Himanglos.)

 Geography

 Barangays

 Barugo is politically subdivided into 37 barangays.
+Each barangay consists of puroks and some have sitios.